CIVIL ENGINEERING

 Principles of Structural Design

 Buildings, bridges, roads and many other man-made structures are critical to society.
-In this unit you will explore the fundamental principles of structure design, codes of practice and standards required to construct these structures so they are safe and stable.
+In this module, you will explore the fundamental principles of structure design, codes of practice and standards required to construct these structures so they are safe and stable.
 You will cover topics including methods and techniques to determine bending moments and shear forces in steel and concrete structures.
 You will also consider deflections and load carrying capacities of steel and reinforced concrete columns.
-On successful completion of this unit you will be able to determine and analyse forces in fixed structures and understand the basic concepts of structural design.
+On successful completion of this module, you will be able to determine and analyse forces in fixed structures and understand the basic concepts of structural design.

 Digital Applications for Building Information Modelling